Rosie O'Donnell: Health

+O'Donnell has suffered with mental issues her entire life, attributing it to the sexual abuse that was inflicted on her by her father when she was a child.
+She struggles with major depressive disorder, PTSD, anxiety issues, and body-image issues and takes antidepressants.
+On her body-image struggles, she said, "I think it’s what your body does to protect you if you’re a kid who’s sexually abused, which I was."

-In the summer of 2000, O'Donnell suffered a staph infection after she accidentally cut the middle finger of her left hand with a knife while cutting a price tag off a fishing pole.
-The infection incapacitated her for weeks and nearly resulted in doctors amputating her hand.
-She later quipped that George W. Bush was to blame for the infection, saying that she was preparing to go on a fishing trip at the time to avoid seeing Bush on television during the then-ongoing 2000 Republican National Convention.
+In the summer of 2000, O'Donnell suffered a staphylococcal infection after she accidentally cut a finger, which incapacitated her for weeks and nearly led to her hand being amputated.
 O'Donnell has acknowledged her struggles with recurrent major depressive episodes during the fall and winter months consistent with seasonal affective disorder.

+In 2008, O'Donnell said that she was not an alcoholic, and had temporarily given up alcohol to lose weight.
+She wrote on her blog: "'Cause I was drinking too much, 'cause I didn't want to any more, 'cause it is hard to lose weight when drinking, 'cause I can never have only one."
+She started drinking again following President Trump’s first election victory in 2016, revealing, "I was very, very depressed.
+I was overeating.
+I was overdrinking … I was so depressed."

 O'Donnell suffered a heart attack in mid-August 2012.
 She said an artery was 99 percent blocked and a stent was inserted.
-She later revealed on Twitter that to reverse her heart disease, she would espouse the whole-foods, plant-based diet promoted by Caldwell Esselstyn.
+She later posted on Twitter that to reverse her heart disease she would adopt the whole foods, plant-based diet promoted by Caldwell Esselstyn.

+O'Donnell has Type 2 diabetes.